Jay Som discography

-American singer-songwriter, multi-instrumentalist, producer and mixing engineer Jay Som has released four studio albums, two extended plays (EPs), nineteen singles, and six music videos.
-Duterte grew up playing the trumpet and guitar, and began writing and recording music at the age of 12.
-She originally intended to attend a conservatory program for jazz but instead decided to focus on songwriting.
+American singer-songwriter and multi-instrumentalist Jay Som has released four studio albums, two extended plays (EPs), nineteen singles, and six music videos.
+Duterte grew up playing the trumpet and guitar, and began writing and recording music at the age of 12, and had originally intended to join a jazz music conservatory program, later focusing on songwriting.
+Her debut studio album Turn Into was released in June 2016, and received generally favorable reviews from critics.
+Everybody Works was released in March 2017, and landed on multiple music publications' Best of 2017 lists.
+It reached number 17 on the Billboard Heatseekers Albums and number 46 on the US Billboard Independent Albums charts.